nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * Alternative implementation
   - An alternative way is to simply pass `null` directly into the `Person` attributes.
 For example, if an address is not given, then simply make `p.address` to be `null`.
+  - Pros:
+    - More convenient and less hassle required to wrap `null` in the value.
+  - Cons:
-  - While this may seem more convenient, it is error-prone because we would be passing null values around which makes the occurrence of exceptions such as `NullPointerException` highly likely.
+    - It is error-prone because we would be passing null values around which makes the occurrence of exceptions such as `NullPointerException` highly likely.

 **Aspect**: How to check that a `Person` already exists in Amigos